-The eighth variable that I will be manipulating across a two week period to examine its impact on sleep is length of time in bed.
-I will be seeing if spending too long in bed is harmful to sleep quality, and if restricting time in bed is a good way to improve it.
+The eighth variable that I will be manipulating across a two week period to examine its impact on sleep is the length of time in bed.
+I will be seeing if spending too long in bed is harmful to sleep quality, and if restricting time in bed is an excellent way to improve it.

 I will discuss what my data shows, how easy or difficult I found this strategy to implement, and what previous research says.
 These three factors will be combined for an overall score and grade on how effective sleep restriction is at improving the quality of our sleep.

 IF I AM ALREADY TIRED, SHOULDN’T I SPEND MORE TIME IN BED?

 It’s all over the media these days: the majority of people are sleep deprived.
 They say that we need to prioritise sleep and get more of it.
 They also say that we used to sleep more and blame our lack of sleep for a multitude of problems, from more accidents, our lack of productivity, higher rates of depression and anxiety, and even weight gain.

 What they don’t tell you is how to get more sleep.
 The obvious answer would be to spend more time in bed or get to bed earlier.
 This may help for some people, especially those who do not experience any difficulties in getting to sleep at the start of the night or staying asleep during the night.

 For people with insomnia, however, spending more time in bed awake is potentially the worst thing that they can do, especially if it leads to them becoming more worried or frustrated about their sleep difficulties.
 People with insomnia are already focusing on sleep too much, and are also usually going to bed before their body is ready for sleep each night.

 If you are having difficulties with getting to sleep at the start of the night, even though it is quite counter-intuitive, waiting up until you feel sleepy before going to bed is one of the best ways to ensure that you will fall asleep quickly once you are in bed.